autonlab/pmx_data/pmx_data/li-ion_battery_aging/custom_writeup.md

 - time

-Parameters for charge cycles are as follow:
+Parameters for discharge cycles are as follow:
 - voltage
 - current
 - temperature